Geontech/fins/docs/tutorial2.md

 ```

 Once that operation completes, inspect the **./gen/core** directory to find the files listed below.
-* **power_nodeset.json**: This is the implemented FINS Nodeset JSON data used to generate the templates, and it has all default values set and parameter names converted to literal values.
+* **power_application.json**: This is the implemented FINS Application JSON data used to generate the templates, and it has all default values set and parameter names converted to literal values.
 It is a good place to check to make sure that the **fins.json** file that you wrote is getting interpreted properly.
-* **power_nodeset_axis_verify.vhd**: This is a testbench module that reads and writes files with AXI4-Stream bus data.
+* **power_application_axis_verify.vhd**: This is a testbench module that reads and writes files with AXI4-Stream bus data.
-* **power_nodeset_tb.vhd**: This is a simple default testbench that verifies the ports and properties interfaces.
+* **power_application_tb.vhd**: This is a simple default testbench that verifies the ports and properties interfaces.

 ## Step 4: Adding the Filesets